-3.2 Public health guidance published in March 2006 (Four commonly used methods to increase physical activity [NICE public health guidance 2]) stated that there was insufficient evidence to recommend walking schemes to promote physical activity among adults over 16 years, other than as part of a properly designed and controlled research study to evaluate effectiveness.
+1.2 NICE's guideline on four commonly used methods to increase physical activity (published in March 2006) stated that there was insufficient evidence to recommend walking schemes to promote physical activity among adults over 16 years, other than as part of a properly designed and controlled research study to evaluate effectiveness.
 However, for this guidance, PHIAC considered the evidence on walking schemes to promote mental wellbeing.
 There was enough evidence of positive and beneficial effects using standardised measures of psychological wellbeing to enable the committee to recommend walking schemes to promote older people's mental wellbeing.
 The recommendations in this guidance are consistent with those in the earlier guidance which stated that professionals should continue to promote walking (along with other forms of physical activity) as a way of incorporating regular physical activity into people's daily lives.

 live in all types of residential care

 1.11 PHIAC noted that many of these groups have high unmet needs and complex co-morbidities.
 The absence of specific recommendations for them indicates a lack of research.
 PHIAC noted that the gap in evidence for these groups needs to be addressed in future research.
 Commissioners and managers of services need in the meantime to consider how proposed interventions could be effectively delivered to these population groups and build in locally relevant feedback mechanisms for service users as standard practice.
 The committee recognised the value of alternative sources of evidence from local practice and voluntary organisations.
 Although such evidence will not have been tested robustly the committee recognised that such work may provide valuable information.